 Council at Oxford

-At the council Henry II gave his title of Lord of Ireland to his son Prince John.
+At the Council of Oxford King Henry II gave his title of Lord of Ireland to his son Prince John.

 Courcy becomes lord of Ulidia

 MacDunlevy, the native king of Ulidia (Ulster), was joined by the king of a neighbouring district and raised a large army to retake Ulidia from John de Courcy.
 They were also joined by several Irish bishops and many clerics.
 But the army was not able to defeat Courcy who then became lord of Ulidia.